d40cht/sbt-cpp/README.md

   + Parallel builds.
   + Incremental builds.
   + Cross-compilation.

+ * Support is intended for the following, as time and/or relevant hardware become available:
+  + Additional platforms: Mac OSX, Android and iOS for starters.
+  + Additional compilers: Intel compiler, Oracle Solaris studio etc.
+  + IDE support (Visual studio, Eclipse CDT).
+  + External build system support (Make etc).
+  + Auto-detection of compilers and build environments.
+  + Auto-detection and configuration of libraries (e.g. Boost) and tools (e.g. Python).
+  + Documentation builds (e.g. Doxygen).
+  + Installer/package generation.

 ## Detailed documentation

 To come.
-For now see [here](test/various/project/build.scala) for a more detailed example project.
+For now see [here](test/various/project/build.scala) for a more detailed example project showing some of the currently existing functionality.